Vaidehii28/PODTALK/README.md

       <img src="https://img.shields.io/badge/Supported%20by-Node%20Cli.com%20%E2%86%92-gray.svg?colorA=61c265&colorB=4CAF50&style=for-the-badge"/>
     </a>
   </p>
-# PODTALK
-One place to find all your favourite podcasts.

 # INTRODUCTION
 A podcast website is a platform that hosts and distributes audio content in the form of podcasts.
 Podcasts are digital audio files that users can download or stream on demand to their computers.